roshansaini18/RBAC-project/README.md

 ## Available Scripts
  Install dependencies:
 ### `npm install`
+Ensure Webpack and Webpack Dev Server Are Installed Run the following command to install webpack and webpack-dev-server locally:
+### `npm install webpack webpack-dev-server --save-dev`
 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\